GomuDevelopers/workflow_template/Readme.md

  > events like folks, pull request , builds .
 Moreover , on automation task like `constinous intergration` , `continous delivery` and  `testing` .

    [Link to official documentation](https://docs.github.com/fr/actions/learn-github-actions)

+   Don't hesitate if you want to know more